Core Competencies and Values

 As a consultative process identify those competency areas that are most important to the success of your organization.
 It is vital that people in the organization buy into the core competency set.

-Step 2 Structure follows Purpose
+Step 2.
+Structure follows Purpose

 Decide on the structure or framework for your competency set.
 This will depend on how you are going to use these competencies.
 Ideally core competencies are used to indicate core values and shape the culture of the organization.
-To communicate what is most important.
+To communicate what is most important

-In this case you should keep the number of competencies to a minimum – so that they will be memorable.
+In this case you should keep the number of competencies to a minimum so that they will be memorable.
 Five is a good number.

 The simplest approach to start with is a basic set of values based behaviours that apply to all.

-You may also decide to have a separate set of more detailed Core competencies or “Soft Skills” that you want to develop.
+You may also decide to have a separate set of more detailed Core competencies or ‘Soft Skills’ that you want to develop.
 In this case it may be advisable to have different competency sets for different groups of people.
+Depending on the size and complexity of your organization you may also decide to have different definitions for different groups of staff.

+When defining the behaviours keep in mind how these are going to be measured.
 The most common measurement scales are agreement, frequency and competency.
 Phrase the behaviours to suit the scale you are using.

-You may decide to measure the competency as a whole, in which case the behaviours will be part of the description.
 Alternatively you may decide to rate the behaviours individually, or use a combination.
 For values based behaviours top level competency rating may be sufficient.
 You could also enable people to highlight strengths and weaknesses at the behavioural level.

 For each competency ideally have no more than 5 behaviours.
-People doing the assessments will lose focus if there are too many, and then your assessments won’t be valid.
+People doing the assessments will

-Consider whether you want to include behaviours that you definitely don’t want to see – counter productive work behaviours.
-You can phrase these in the negative or as avoids ….
+Consider whether you want to include behaviours that you definitely don’t want to see ‘counter

-Including some negatives can be a good way to ensure that raters do pay proper attention to the behaviours they are rating.
+Including some negatives can be a good way to ensure that raters do pay proper attention to the

-Make sure each behaviour covers only a single point.
-If you include multiple behaviours in one description it is not clear what has been rated – an average, the weakest or strongest behaviour.
-Measurement will not be accurate, nor consistent between raters.
+description it is not clear what has been rated – an average, the weakest or strongest behaviour.

-4. Choosing the scale
+Step 4.
+Choosing a suitable scale

-Scales with 7 points better distinguish between good and poor performers.
 This is because people very rarely use the top and bottom points.
 With a 5 point scale that leaves only 3 usable points.
 This is not sufficient to distinguish in a statistical way.

 Ensure the rating points don’t overlap.
 The descriptions must be clear enough that different raters will interpret them in the same way.